ansys/pyansys-dev-guide/doc/source/documentation/coding_style.rst

-For example, `Stack Overflow Answer <https://stackoverflow.com/questions/2536307>`_ outlines deprecation best practices and a `Deprecation library <https://deprecation.readthedocs.io/>`_ aready exists.
+For example, `Stack Overflow Answer <https://stackoverflow.com/questions/2536307>`_ outlines deprecation best practices and a `Deprecation library <https://deprecation.readthedocs.io/>`_ already exists.
 However, there is no official guidance regarding deprecating features in an API within Python.
 This page seeks to clarify this issue and others.

 Aside from the following PyAnsys-specific directives, the best coding practice is to